 The World's Best Bird Mimics

-A wide variety of birds mimic different songs and sounds, and mimicking is widespread in many types of birds, including the corvids, parrots, bowerbirds, and mynas.
+There is a wide variety of birds that mimic different songs and sounds, and mimicking is widespread in many types of birds, including the corvids, parrots, bowerbirds, and mynas.
 Birds in the Mimidae family are accomplished mimics, and many species from a wide range of scientific families have at least some mimicked sequences in their most common songs and calls.
 Species known for their mimicking vocalizations include:

 Individual birds can have widely varied mimicking repertoires, with as many as 200-2,000 unique sounds included in their vocabulary.
 In general, the older and more experienced the bird is, the more sounds it has learned to mimic and the more complex its songs and calls will be.
 Younger birds will first mimic sounds their parents make, then eventually expand their own repertoire with other sounds from their environment.

 Sounds Birds Will Mimic

 While the alarm or threat calls of other bird species are some of the most mimicked tones, other unexpected sounds birds will reproduce include:

 - Doorbells or similar repetitive chimes

 - Car alarms or other vehicle alarms, such as sirens or honking